xieeryihe/lDetector/README.md

 ### 1.3 Folder：./data/cases

-For each file in the [cases](https://github.com/xieeryihe/lDetector/tree/main/data/cases) directory, such as `chatglm2-6b.xlsx`, we first use `chatglm2-6b` model to generate related search keywords(`test_case`) based on the raw data in `shops.xlsx`.
-Then we use the **same** `chatglm2-6b` model to self-check whether these keywords can retrieve the corresponding store.
+For each file in the [cases](https://github.com/xieeryihe/lDetector/tree/main/data/cases) directory, such as `chatglm2-6b.xlsx`, we first use `chatglm2-6b` model to generate search keywords(`test_case`) based on the raw data in `shops.xlsx`.
+Then we use the **same** `chatglm2-6b` model to self-check whether these keywords are reasonable (in line with human-constructed keywords).
 The sample data format of `chatglm2-6b.xlsx` is shown in the table below.

 | poi_name           | latitude  | longitude | city | poi_type | test_case          | test_case_judgement |
 | ------------------ | --------- | --------- | ---- | -------- | ------------------ | ------------------- |